BMC rakes in 1.5k cr from FSI premium

 Mumbai: The Brihanmumbai Municipal Corporation (BMC) has earned a major windfall, thanks to Mumbai's builders.
 The BMC earned Rs 1,500 crore in little over a year by charging builders a premium for utilizing compensatory floor space index (FSI).
 FSI defines how much can be built on a plot.

+The premium, commonly known as fungible FSI in the construction industry, has become a major money spinner for the corporation.
+Within a year, it has become the third highest revenue earner after octroi (Rs 7,000 crore) and property tax (Rs 3,200 crore).
+The civic body will utilize this amount to augment Mumbai's infrastructure.
 Amended development control rules now allow developers 35% extra area to build residential buildings and 20% additional area for commercial projects in lieu of a hefty premium to be paid to the BMC.
 These extra areas were earlier misused by unscrupulous builders, who surreptitiously sold them to buyers as part of the apartment.
 In 2011, the then civic chief Subodh Kumar framed a new policy to ensure builders pay a premium for utilizing these spaces.

-tween Bandra and Andheri (H & K wards)—this belt commands the highest residential property prices in the suburbs—collectively paid Rs 387 crore till last month.
+Figures procured from the BMC show that builders between Bandra and Andheri (H & K wards)—this belt commands the highest residential property prices in the suburbs—collectively paid Rs 387 crore till last month.
 The Malad-Kandivli-Borivli zone contributed Rs 360 crore since last year.
 Developers in the eastern suburbs from Sion to Mulund

 paid a total premium of Rs 462 crore while those in the island city paid Rs 140 crore.
 Builders redeveloping slums paid another Rs 149 crore.